quantumsheep/quanticcontainer/README.md

-# quanticcontainer
+# Quantic Container - ☁️ Secure Cloud system
-Quantic Container - ☁️ Secure Cloud system
+Quantic Container is a cloud storage system providing a secure way to put your files in.